Wichita City Council prepares to discuss towing plans at Wednesday’s Special Session

 WICHITA, Kan.
-(KSNW) — A week after rejecting the City of Wichita’s contracts with towing companies, Wichita’s City Council convenes Wednesday in a special session to discuss what’s next for towed vehicles in Wichita.
+(KSNW) — A week after rejecting the towing company contract, Wichita’s City Council will meet Wednesday to discuss what’s next for towed vehicles in Wichita.
+You can watch the meeting live at 9 a.m. by clicking here.

 The council’s big sticking point in the contract talks was that they believed fees for people whose car was impounded was so high many people couldn’t afford them.

-According to statistics from the City, in 2021, around 700 of the 1,700 total cars impounded were not redeemed and then ended up being for sale by auction.
+According to statistics from the City of Wichita, in 2021, around 700 of the 1,700 total cars impounded were not redeemed and then ended up being for sale by auction.

 “Our goal is just to give people a responsible path forward that allows them to keep their cars, and that makes not only fiscal sense, but also it makes common sense,” explained Wichita Mayor Brandon Whipple.